Medicare Disability

 Medicare Disability and Turning 65

 When you turn 65, you are given a new Initial Enrollment Period.
-This allows you to switch your Medicare Supplement plan or carrier, or switch to a Supplement if you have been in the Medicare Advantage plan.
+This allows you to switch your Medicare Supplement plan or carrier, or switch to a Supplement if you have been in the Medicare Advantage system.